 Sometimes machine-specific cycles use transfer parameters that HEIDENHAIN already uses in standard cycles.
-When using DEF-active cycles (cycles that the TNC automatically runs during cycle definition, see "Calling a cycle", page 46) simultaneously with CALL-active cycles (cycles you need to call in order to run them, see "Calling a cycle", page 46), adhere to the following procedure in order to avoid problems regarding the overwriting of transfer parameters that are used more than once:
+The TNC executes DEF-active cycles as soon as they are defined (see "Calling a cycle", page 46).
+It executes CALL-active cycles only after they have been called (see "Calling a cycle", page 46).
+When DEF-active cycles and CALL-active cycles are used simultaneously, it is important to prevent overwriting of transfer parameters already in use.
+Use the following procedure:

-- As a rule, always program DEF-active cycles before CALL-active cycles - ▶ If you do want to program a DEF-active cycle between the definition and call of a CALL-active cycle, do it only if there is no common use of specific transfer parameters
+- ► As a rule, always program DEF-active cycles before CALL-active cycles - ▶ If you do want to program a DEF-active cycle between the definition and call of a CALL-active cycle, do it only if there is no common use of specific transfer parameters